CAPP

 Potable reuse is the planned introduction of purified water either directly or indirectly into a water system for future drinking water purposes.
 Scientists and public health professionals have been working for decades to ensure safe processes that are routinely monitored and there are many potable reuse projects across California and the United States.

-Advanced Water Purification describes proven, multi-step processes that purify water which has already been cleaned at a wastewater treatment plant.
-The advanced purification process uses a multi-step treatment process including membrane filtration, reverse osmosis, and ultraviolet/advanced oxidation resulting in water that is pure to replenish the groundwater basin.
+Advanced Water Purification describes proven, multi-step processes that purify water that has already been cleaned at a wastewater treatment plant.
+The advanced purification process uses a multi-step treatment process including membrane filtration, reverse osmosis, and ultraviolet/advanced oxidation ,resulting in water that is pure to replenish the groundwater basin.
 This system of scientifically proven technology is being used throughout California and the United States.
+For more information about potable reuse and the different treatment processes , visit the WateReuse Association website at watereuse.org/educate/types-of-reuse/potable-reuse/.

 Advanced water purification is used throughout the world and there are many projects similar to CAPP across California and the United States.
 Many other agencies have led the way demonstrating the success and safety of water purification and water reuse projects throughout California.
 Some of these local projects include: Las Virgenes-Triunfo’s Pure Water Project, Pure Water Monterey’s groundwater replenishment project, and Orange County Water District’s Groundwater Replenishment System (GWRS).
 Orange County’s GWRS is currently the largest advanced water purification system in the entire world, producing 130 million gallons per day of purified water.
 Each of these projects are regulated by California’s State Water Resources Control Board (SWRCB) just like CAPP will be.
 In addition, similar projects are in or near construction in Soquel, Oxnard, Ventura, Pismo Beach, Morro Bay, Calabasas, San Diego, eastern San Diego County, and Los Angeles.
-To see who in the State of California is currently providing or proposing to provide purified recycled water, visit: https://watereuse.org/sections/watereuse-california/potable-reuse-map-of-california/

 Yes.
 Our singular responsibility is to ensure high quality water to our customers, and we want to assure you that the multi-step advanced water purification process is effective and safe for our community.
 In potable reuse projects, recycled water is purified to meet or exceed federal and state drinking water standards and is safe for human consumption.
 Our team of scientists and engineers working on CAPP design are highly qualified and have worked on other projects similar to ours around the state and country.
 In addition, there are multiple regulatory agencies that will oversee the design process and the final quality of the water produced by CAPP.
 Maximum contaminant levels (MCLs), secondary MCLS, and notification levels exist for a broad range of water constituents and contaminants.
 These standards are based on health-based research and are re-evaluated as new research is made available.
 We are required to meet or exceed these levels, sample CAPP water regularly, and report water quality results demonstrating that we are producing a final product that passes strict water quality standards.